dmgudeman/zelp/README.md

 reviews can have custom images of your choice attached.
 This functionality utilizes the AWS S3 service to provide access to the images.

+Full user authorization functionality, with communication to the user of missing data, is implemented.
+Demo User button is to facilitate showing the site.

 The app integrates the Google Maps api and shows the location of the business with a custom pointer on the business show page.